 - Fasting Blood Glucose

-Management plan of miscarriage or spontaneous abortion is dependent on what type of spontaneous abortion the woman is presenting to the clinic with.
+Management plan of miscarriage or spontaneous abortion is dependent on what type the woman is presenting to the clinic with.
 The management covers both pharmacological and non-pharmacological measures.

 - Strict bed rest in the hospital or at home and abstinence from sexual intercourse or lifting heavy objects especially in threatened abortion.